 Good credit is a powerful tool to have as a business.
 You never know when you may need a loan for business purposes, so you want to have a robust financial standing.
 There are several ways to ensure you maintain good credit and don’t fall into spiralling debt.
 Here are a few that you could try implementing.

 - Pay your Bills Ahead of Time: Although this won’t always be possible, paying your bills ahead of time is the safest way to maintain good business credit.
 To ensure there are no mistakes, automate your payments and make sure send out invoices and receive payments on time.
+GetYooz is one of the leading cloud-based tools that automate your invoices and saves you time and money.
 Also, be sure you have enough in your accounts to cover the costs.
 As you probably already know, late payments have a negative impact on your credit and can be off-putting for lenders.

 - Check Your Report Regularly: It’s always good to check your report periodically just to make sure that you’re on track.
 Check for any late payments or past judgments that could be affecting your score and see if they can be removed.
 Crediful has useful advice regarding how you can remove a judgment from your report if you find you have one on there.
 This is something you should take seriously as it could make a significant difference on your credit score.